suk-3/NodeJs-Express/README.md

 # NodeJs-Express Template

-This repository provides a basic template for a Node.js application using Express.js.
+This repository provides a basic template for a Node.js application using Express.
 Follow the instructions below to set up and run the application.

 ## Installation